Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ---
 title: Publish and Handle an Event
-summary: How to define a message as an event and publish that message.
+summary: How to define, publish and handle events.
 component: Core
+reviewed: 2017-03-02
 tags:
 - Publish Subscribe
 related: